 The lemons rind had such a strong fragrance that the scent stayed on my hands for a long time.
 I could smell it even the following day when I found myself facing another of those gloomy moments when it’s better to stop and take a deep breath, even better if it’s a scented one.

 In Venice, during the winter evenings, when the sky is lead grey, the night is falling and the lights are on, it seems like the lights are floating, lighting up the water in the canals and often, with the fog, everything is muffled like in a dream.
 Even the sounds change and the steps echoing in the Calli gives the impression of being followed.

-On these cold evenings, when people walk quickly just to get warmer, it seems like we are half way to somewhere, or returning from somewhere.
-However, no matter the seasons, we always go towards something or someone and winter always makes me long to return to a cosy home.
+On these cold evenings, when people walk quickly just to get warmer, it seems like we are halfway to somewhere, or returning from somewhere.
+However, no matter the seasons, we always go towards something or someone and winter always make me long to return to a cosy home.